Chart Color Schemes

 The educational profile of Mawson Lakes - Globe Derby Park exceeds national averages, with above-average qualification levels and academic performance metrics

-Educational attainment in Mawson Lakes - Globe Derby Park is notably high.
-37.1% of residents aged 15 years and above have university qualifications, compared to 17.4% in the broader SA3 area and 19.8% in the SA4 region.
-Bachelor degrees are the most common at 23.3%, followed by postgraduate qualifications (11.3%) and graduate diplomas (2.5%).
-Vocational credentials are also prevalent, with 28.4% of residents holding such qualifications - advanced diplomas being 10.4% and certificates 18.0%.
+Educational attainment in Mawson Lakes - Globe Derby Park is notably higher than broader averages.
+As of the latest data, 37.1% of residents aged 15 and above hold university qualifications, compared to 17.4% in the SA3 area and 19.8% in the SA4 region.
+Bachelor degrees are the most common, at 23.3%, followed by postgraduate qualifications (11.3%) and graduate diplomas (2.5%).
+Vocational credentials are also prevalent, with 28.4% of residents aged 15 and above holding such qualifications - advanced diplomas account for 10.4% and certificates for 18.0%.

 Frequently Asked Questions - Education